 When on this screen, a box will be automatically created displaying the area of the survey.
 You can drag each of the 4 corners to move the vertices around and place the survey box over the area of interest.

 Statistics on the bottom show how long the mission is expected to take, the estimated ground sampling distance of the photos, the acreage, and the number of photos expected to be taken.

-Tap and hold the survey to move it, or grab the corners to move the vertices around.
+Tap and hold the corners to move the vertices around.
 You can create new vertices by grabbing the small circles in between each vertex.
-On the bottom of the screen is an undo and redo button.
+On the bottom of the screen is an undo button.